kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

    ![Screenshot of the preview pane with the DimProduct column expanded, with ProductName selected.](./Images/visual-query-preview1.png)

-1. If you're interested in looking at data for a single product, per a manager request, you can now use the **ProductName** column to filter the data in the query.
+1. If you're interested in looking at data for a single product, per a manager's request, you can now use the **ProductName** column to filter the data in the query.
 Filter the **ProductName** column to look at **Cable Lock** data only.

 1. From here, you can analyze the results of this single query by selecting **Visualize results** or **Open in Excel**.
 You can now see exactly what the manager was asking for, so we don't need to analyze the results further.

 ### Visualize your data

-You can easily visualize the data in either a single query, or in your data warehouse.
+You can easily visualize the data in either a single query or in your data warehouse.
 Before you visualize, hide columns and/or tables that aren't friendly to report designers.

 1. In the **Explorer** pane, under your warehouse, expand the **Queries** section and click on **Model layouts (1)** to open the model layout editor.

    ![](<./Images/gr_fb_e2_17.png>)

 1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
-Note that this does not remove the columns from the model, it simply hides them from view on the report canvas.
+Note that this does not remove the columns from the model; it simply hides them from view on the report canvas.

    1. FactSalesOrder
       - **SalesOrderDateKey**